simbo1905/simple-record-store/readme.md

 | xodus-environment 1.3.124  | 502 kB | 3 jars  |
 | h2-mvstore 1.4.200 | 301 kB | -  |

  They likely have a lot more than an order of magnitude more development effort put into them.
 As a result they are embedded database engines that work with variable length keys that don't fit in memory and that optimise the write path.
+That makes them very fast.